The Basics Of Roofing Contractors Insurance

 General Contractor Insurance

-If your business provides services other than roofing—or it isn't your primary business offering—consider looking at contractors liability insurance.
+General Contractor Insurance: If your roofing company provides services other than roofing—or it isn't your primary business offering—consider looking at contractors liability insurance.

 How Much Does Roofing Insurance Cost?

-Because roofing contractors face significant risk of bodily injury, the cost of roofing insurance can be more expensive than the cost for other industries.
-The average yearly cost ranges anywhere from $2,000 to $5,000 annually, depending on the options you choose for your policy.
+Because roofing contractors face significant risks of bodily injury, roofing insurance costs can be more expensive than the cost for other industries.
+The average yearly cost of roofing contractor insurance ranges anywhere from $2,000 to $5,000 annually, depending on the options you choose for your policy.
 Other variables insurance companies factor in include:

 - Location/state your business is located in